-The East Side Caves were used for storage in the 19th-century but taken over as a WW2 control centre and much of the site is given over to that heritage.
+The West Tunnel caves were used to mine high-grade sand and, apart from a gun range, are still empty, while the East Tunnels were used for storage in the 19th-century but taken over as a WW2 control centre and much of the site is given over to that heritage.
 The Barons’ Cave is underneath the ruins of Reigate Castle and is a large set of tunnels of rather mysterious origins.

-They won’t sell tickets on the day – only online in advance.
-You can book tickets for the 21st August open day here.
+They won’t sell tickets on the day – only online in advance – which you can request from here.

 To whet your appetite, a review from a previous visit is here.